 Every year, the IRS, volunteer income tax preparers, and others present a National EITC Awareness Day to alert that much-needed cash is being left unclaimed.

 After many years of this kind of publicity and with virtually 28 million people getting $66 billion for the credit this past year, it is difficult to imagine that everyone may not be aware of their eligibility to claim the earned income tax credit.

-President of the Accounting Aid Society in Detroit, Kathleen Hatke Aro, is not sure why there are millions of dollars that go unclaimed.
-She believes that the majority of people who don’t claim it are single.
+President of the Accounting Aid Society in Detroit, Kathleen Hatke Aro, is not sure why millions of dollars go unclaimed.
+She believes that most people who don’t claim it are single.

 Aro, led an EITC function at the end of January in southwest Detroit at the Ford Resource and Engagement Center.